-1.1 This Policy is established to support and guide the process within Bournemouth Airport (BOH) RFFS for new recruits to be operationally competent, within a target period of 4 to 6 weeks.
+1.1 This Policy is established to support and guide the process within Bournemouth Airport (BOH) RFFS for new recruits to be operationally placed on a Watch, within a target period of 4 to 6 weeks.

 The Policy applies to all new employees of BOH RFFS, whether qualified or unqualified.